• Hours

 Portrait of Therapist Rebecca Newell, standing outside, wearing a white sweater, smiling

-Rebecca Newell , LPC
+Rebecca Newell , LAC / LPC

 Offers sessions only online